labsquid/Acit4850-Lab02/README.md

-# ACIT 4850 Lab02
+# ACIT 4850 Lab03
-Lab 02 workiing with:
+Lab 03 working with:

 Cooper Worobetz  A00925321
 Patrick    Voth  A00932944

-Currently contains the starter package for our conversion of a website to use CodeIgniter.
+This is a codeigniter website featuring a gallery that uses an sql database to get image source locations, converted from an HTML only site.